Redang

 tanjung jara

-We headed back to KT on the afternoon boat.
-As we would be spending the night in KT before leaving for Dungun the next morning, we had the rest of the day to relax.
-Seng Lip kindly brought us to visit Tanjung Jara Resort about 45 min south of KT.
-Owned by the same people who run the world-famous Pangkor Laut resort, Tanjung Jara is a beautiful, upmarket resort that had played host to international and sports celebrities like Michael Schumacher.
-Even the public washrooms look better than many hotel rooms I've been to and nice and clean enough to sleep in!
-Located by a stretch of beautiful beach with natural orange-coloured sand, its exquisitely decorated surroundings and luxurious rooms are designed to offer guests the ultimate in a quiet, relaxed and peaceful vacation...
-I certainly couldn't imagine bringing noisy kids there!
+We headed back to KT on the afternoon boat to spend the night in KT before leaving for Dungun the next morning.
+As we had the rest of the day to relax, Seng Lip kindly brought us to visit Tanjung Jara Resort about 45 min south of KT.
+Owned by the same people who manage the world-famous Pangkor Laut resort, Tanjung Jara was a beautiful, upmarket resort that had played host to international and sports celebrities like Michael Schumacher.
+Located by a stretch of beautiful beach with natural orange-coloured sand, its exquisitely decorated surroundings and luxurious rooms were designed to offer guests a quiet, relaxed and peaceful vacation.
+It's certainly not a place for noisy kids!